Skip to main content

 What happens next depends on which method they originally used:

-• On their next login, they should choose Google or Microsoft
+• On their next login, they will only have the option to choose Google or Microsoft

 • As long as they have an account with the same email address, they’ll be logged in automatically

-If a user originally signed up with Google or Microsoft, and both options are disabled leaving email & password enabled:
+If a user originally signed up with Google or Microsoft, and both options are disabled leaving Email & password only enabled, our Support team will need to generate a temporary password for them.

 This step is required because users who signed up via Google or Microsoft don’t have a password by default.